StSchwerdtfeger/Active-Inference-in-R/README.md

- R conversion of matlab code from the the supplemantary material of the paper "A Tutorial on Active Inference Modelling and its Application to Empirical Data" by Ryan Smith and Christopher J. Whyte.
+ R conversion of matlab code from the the supplemantary material of the paper "A Tutorial on Active Inference Modelling and its Application to Empirical Data" by Ryan Smith, Karl Friston and Christopher J. Whyte.

  Link to paper: https://psyarxiv.com/b4jm6/